sombriks/sample-testcontainers/README.md

                 .parse("postgres:16.3-alpine3.20")
         ).withEnv(
             mapOf(
-                "POSTGRES_DB" to "kanbandb",
+                "POSTGRES_DB" to database,
-                "POSTGRES_USER" to "kanbanusr",
+                "POSTGRES_USER" to username,
-                "POSTGRES_PASSWORD" to "kanbanpwd"
+                "POSTGRES_PASSWORD" to password
             )
         ).withInitScript("./initial-state.sql")
     }

 }

 ```

 This configuration should be "imported" into the test case so the default